pukkaone/mullet/java/sample-petclinic/template-port.md

 by `spring:url` to plain relative URLs.

-## Add URL properties to model classes
+## Decorators for model classes

-I added the properties `editUrl` and `showUrl` to the Owner and Pet classes.
-The entity ID is encoded in these URLs, so templates read these properties to render links to actions on specific entity instances.
+I added classes to decorate the Owner and Pet classes with URL properties that templates will read to render links to actions performed on those specific entity instances.